desec-io/desec-stack/docs/domains.rst

     :Access mode: read, write-once (upon domain creation)

     Domain name.
 Restrictions on what is a valid domain name apply on a per-user basis.
+In general, a domain name consists of alphanumeric characters as well as hyphens ``-`` and underscores ``_`` (except at the beginning of the name).
 The maximum length is 191.

 ``owner``
     :Access mode: read-only